 Organisational environment differ from organisation to organisation however one thing that is common in all organisations is that project manager needs to manage both external and internal variables with equal importance.
 Though this point is appearing in the end of the list and the primary reason behind this is that some aspects of it has been covered in points mentioned above.
 Team dynamics, internal politics with in the organisations, overall organisational goals and priorities are some of the factors that a project manager needs to monitor to exercise better control over his project.

 To conclude project management is not a one solution that fits all organisations, it varies form project to project with in the organisation.
-The above list has been enumerated based on my experience, you may find some other variables more compelling and crucial to a Project Manager.
+The above list has been enumerated based on my experience, you may find some other variables more compelling and crucial to a PM.
 Moreover apart form the above mentioned dozen essentials that a project manager should ensure there is a list of pitfalls that a project managers should avoid.
 Blog post 10 Project Management Pitfalls that a project managers should avoid clearly brings out this fact.